mathisnozais/BEX/03_BulkRNA_analysis/README.md

 #### Docker images

 > [!WARNING]
-> :warning: In order to execute analysis, you must load the provided docker images onto your Docker.
+> In order to execute analysis, you must load the provided docker images onto your Docker.
 Docker must be installed on your system.
 See https://docs.docker.com/install/ for details on Docker installation.

 Docker image file is stored on Zenodo :